wonma/100-days-of-code/log.md

 **Thoughts**
 I'm so happy to experiene this feeling of 'Oh, I got the hang of it!'.
 Let's stick to it.
 Impossible is nothing.

+---

+### Day 79: January 13, Friday

+**Today's Progress**
+- Learned React Native Core Components: View, Text, ScrollView
+- Learned how to abstract styles with StyleSheet API in React Native for cleaner code
+- Started reviewing the concept of testing in React

+**Thoughts**
+Just do it!
+That's all!

 <!--

 <!-- ### Day 1: June 27, Monday